opentraffic/reporter/py/README.md

 # Downloading Tiles

 We have created a script that gives you the ability to fetch a subset of Valhalla routing graph tiles with OSMLR associations.
 The script uses a bounding box to determine the list of graph tiles that intersect with the bounding box.
+These Valhalla tiles are needed to perform map-matching within the Open Traffic Reporter.

 ### Run via the command line